DDAProducciones/onlyfans-content-downloader/README.md

 # Known bugs/issues/deficiencies
 The following list does not impact the actual functionality.
 This means that all the content will still downloads as intended.
 Consider these minor issues that only affect the user experience at minimal.
 1. JS code is unnecessarily iterating over content that has already been visited.
 Does not impact the download process, just makes you wait longer.
 An estimation of the delay could be: if you were to download 50 photos, each photo taking 0,2 seconds: 50 * 0,2 = 10 seconds of download time (100%).
 In worst case scenario, each photo is iterated three times: 50 * 3 * 0,2 = 30 seconds of download time (300%).
-2. Uncaught out of memory problems.
-Downloading a lot of content from one user (1000+ videos from one user for example) can give memory problems.
-3. The program does not check how much storage capacity is available.
+2. The program does not check how much storage capacity is available.
 If you have 10MB of free storage left and have 1GB of content to download, well then the program crashes at some point.
-4. Sometimes when the page is loading, the OF website doesn't load the next content automatically and you have to press a button to load it.
-The code currently has no way to load the next content if that button appears.
-The button only appears if your browser can't handle the amount so this is unlikely to occur but could happen.